Best Law Student Cover Letter Samples (Email Examples)

 State how you came to know about this job

 The introduction also needs to mention how you found out about the job opening.
 If this was a referral, mention the person who referred you.
-Common avenues of job ads are company websites, newsletters, referrals, digital adverts on social media, etc.
+Common avenues of job ads are company websites, newsletters, referrals, digital advertisements on social media, etc.

 Body